 Applications should take approximately 90 minutes to complete and will be reviewed by an external review panel.
 Should you have additional question you may view the Ujima FAQ page, or reach out to Miles Miller (see email address at bottom of this webpage).

-The application must be submitted online.
 The application deadline is January 14, 2021.
+Applications are now closed.

 |December 17, 2020 – January 14, 2021, 11:59pm ET||Applications Accepted|